You've got documents to share. Maybe it's a pitch deck for investors. Maybe it's a stack of financials for due diligence. Maybe it's just a contract.

 Use file sharing tools when speed and collaboration matter more than control.
 Use a VDR when the documents are sensitive, the stakes are high, and you need to know exactly what's happening on the other side.

-For most founders in fundraising, due diligence, or any situation involving external parties and confidential documents - a VDR isn't overkill.
+For most teams in fundraising, due diligence, or any situation involving external parties and confidential documents - a VDR isn't overkill.
 It's just the right tool.

 The question isn't whether you need security.
 It's how much you can afford to lose if something goes wrong without it.